Broadway Melody of 1938: Production

 This was the third of the "Broadway Melody" series, and had the working title of Broadway Melody of 1937.
 When it was released, late in 1937, it was advertised with the tagline So new it's a year ahead!.

 MGM borrowed Binnie Barnes from Universal Pictures for the film.

 The film was in production from late February to 20 July 1937, and was released on 20 August.
 Its initial running time was 115 minutes, compared to the final running time of 110 minutes.

 Judy Garland's number, "You Made Me Love You (I Didn't Want to Do It)" has been cited as her first great film success.
 The song was specially prepared by Roger Edens for Clark Gable's 36th birthday as a present, and Garland sang it at the party given by MGM.
 Producer Louis B. Mayer was so impressed he ordered that it be included in the next possible musical MGM was producing.
 Following the sensational audience reaction to the song, Garland was rushed into shooting two more films back to back, Thoroughbreds Don't Cry (1937) and the more musically elaborate Everybody Sing, which was held for later release in 1938.

 The finale of the film takes place on a giant set upon which neon signs are visible showing the names of famous stage and screen stars.
 During Sophie Tucker's final number, all of the signs in the background actually change to read "Sophie Tucker" in tribute to her.

+Critical reception

+Variety gave a positive review but felt that the film was too long and described this as a "serious fault."
+It applauded Buddy Ebsen for his "first class comedy bits ... in addition to his eccentric dancing", but reserved most praise for Sophie Tucker and Judy Garland "who ... stand out like traffic lights."
+It continued, "when [Tucker] walks on the screens something happens.
+You can hear what the others are saying, but Miss Tucker is the only one you see.
+It's as if all that energy of more than a score of years in vaudeville has been recharged and served up in one package.
+Then she steps back and pushes Judy Garland, still in her teens, into the camera foreground.
+Young Miss Garland gives them "Everybody Sing" with a Tucker undertone, and it's worth a letter to the homefolks.
+Coming near the picture's opening, these two give the film a great kickoff.
+Each does numbers solo later on.
+Judy sings a plaint to Clark Gable's photograph which is as close to great screen acting as pictures have furnished."
+The only performer who wasn't well received was Robert Taylor, and Variety commented "There is no spot in a revue of this kind for Taylor, who neither sings nor dances ...
+He is lost against fast moving musical talent."